“Now the end is upon you, and I must send my anger against you, And I will

 God had an assignment for Ezekiel.
 So, after making him aware of the deplorable situation Jehovah then tasked Ezekiel with announcing the imminent end of the entire nation, saying to him: “And as for you, O son of man, this is what the Sovereign Lord Jehovah has said to the soil of Israel, ‘An end, the end, has come upon the four extremities of the land.
 Now the end is upon you, and I must send my anger against you, and I will judge you according to your ways and bring upon you all your detestable things.’”

-Elsewhere in the book of Ezekiel Jehovah’s denunciation was issued directly against the city of Jerusalem; however, in the seventh chapter the judgment is against “the soil of Israel” rather than Judah or Jerusalem.
-At the time, though, the ten tribe kingdom of Israel no longer even existed as such – the land having already been depopulated and the people subjugated by Assyria.
+Elsewhere in the book of Ezekiel Jehovah’s denunciation was issued directly against the city of Jerusalem; however, in the seventh chapter, the judgment is against “the soil of Israel” rather than Judah or Jerusalem.
+At the time, though, the ten-tribe kingdom of Israel no longer even existed as such – the land having already been depopulated and the people subjugated by Assyria.
 No doubt the reason the prophecy was originally addressed to “the soil of Israel” is because the prophecy also applies to the Christian “Israel of God” – that which is called spiritual Israel.

 Jehovah’s judgments were directed primarily against the leaders of the people –condemning them for their promoting of idolatry; their bloodguilt; for their deceiving God’s people with false prophecy; for their making unjust gain and for their hard-heartedness in maltreating the widows and fatherless boys in their midst.
 Moreover, worst of all, their course of conduct resulted in the profanation of God’s holy place and sacred name.

-Because of their disrespect towards God the Jews would be taught a bitter lesson and be made to know that “I am Jehovah” – as it says dozens of times in Ezekiel.
+Because of their disrespect towards God, the Jews would be taught a bitter lesson and be made to know that “I am Jehovah” – as it says dozens of times in Ezekiel.
 But their being forced “to know that I am Jehovah” did not mean that the Jews did not at least know God’s name beforehand.
 It meant that God’s people would be forced to accept their individual accountability before God and acknowledge the rightfulness of Jehovah’s demand requiring their obedience and exclusive devotion.
 They would be forced to acknowledge that Jehovah was a God of judgment and that Jehovah was fully capable of punishing those who disrespect his name, even as Ezekiel 7:9b forewarns, saying: “And you people will have to know that I am Jehovah doing the smiting.”

 The “stiff-necked” Jews, however, were unmoved by the warnings of the prophets.
 Even though the king of Babylon had already deported the royal family and made Judah a vassal state, the Jews were confident that Jehovah would never allow Jerusalem or its temple to be destroyed.
 Quite likely they falsely comforted themselves in the knowledge that more than a century before Ezekiel and Jeremiah came on the scene as prophets Jehovah’s angel had snuffed out the entire Assyrian army when King Sennacherib threatened to sack Jerusalem.
 Surely Jehovah would protect them from the Babylonians too, they must have reasoned.
 But this time it was different.
 Emphasizing the certainty and scope of the execution of Jehovah’s judgments against the very land he once protected, Ezekiel next issued these chilling words of God: “A calamity, a unique calamity, look! it is coming.
 An end itself must come.
 The end must come; it must awaken for you.
 Look!
 It is coming.
 The garland must come to you, O inhabiter of the land, the time must come, the day is near.
 There is confusion, and not the shouting of the mountains.” – Ezekiel 7:5-7

 The end of Jerusalem was “a unique calamity” from the standpoint that God sanctioned the destruction of his own temple.
-Whereas, previously God had blessed and protected Jerusalem, Jehovah eventually become their worst enemy, as Ezekiel 7:21-22 says: “And I will give it into the hand of the strangers for plunder and to the wicked ones of the earth for spoil, and they will certainly profane it.
+Whereas previously God had blessed and protected Jerusalem, Jehovah eventually becomes their worst enemy, as Ezekiel 7:21-22 says: “And I will give it into the hand of the strangers for plunder and to the wicked ones of the earth for spoil, and they will certainly profane it.
 And I shall have to turn away my face from them, and they will actually profane my concealed place, and into it robbers will really come and profane it.”

 The 28th chapter of Isaiah describes God’s destructive work as “strange” and “unusual.”
 It is indeed strange and unusual that God would destroy his own possession.